PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 dynamic translations in measures.
 When you use **USERCULTURE** in the DAX expression for a measure, it’s guaranteed to return the language and locale identifier for the current user.
-The same is not true if you use the **USERCULTURE** function in the DAX expression for a table or a column which get evaluated at dataset load time.
+The same is not true if you use the **USERCULTURE** function in the DAX expression for a calculated table or a calculated column which get evaluated at dataset load time.
 When you use **USERCULTURE** in the DAX expression for a table or calculated column, you don’t get the same guaranteed that it uses the language and locale of the current user.

 The live demo displays the return value of **USERCULTURE** in the upper right corner of the report banner.
 You will not typically display a